-I have never been able to understand why someone would find it entertaining to tease their mind with panic and fear.
+I hate horror movies.
+I’ve never been able to understand why someone would find it entertaining to tease their mind with panic and fear.

 There is far too much anxiety and fear toying with me on a daily basis to add any extra in for “fun.”
 (Well – except for roller coasters.
 After a lifetime of being too afraid to get on one, I discovered that they ARE fun!)

 Anxiety attacks have been a part of Susan’s life and my life for as long as we can remember, only no one had named them as “panic attacks”.
 We didn’t even really know that it wasn’t normal to throw up before tests or have our minds spin out of control with catastrophic thoughts.

 It wasn’t until we were adults, diagnosed with depression and anxiety, that we could look back and see that anxiety had been with us all along.
 And we weren’t the only ones.
 Our other two siblings, our older brother and sister, suffer with them too.